By Dr Peter Chee, Dr William J. Rothwell and Aaron Ngui

 Access this powerful emotion by maintaining authentic rapport with others using humour.
 Connect with people and share your happiness and their happiness together.
 A well-developed sense of humour can generate hope and optimism, improve overall mood states, ignite joy and laughter.
 Laughter releases the endorphins in your body which are widely known to boost your health to uplift your well-being and gives more energy to do positive things.

 Tap on fun by using humour.
 Watch a sitcom, listen to a funny podcast or even share a joke with your loved ones or team to lighten the mood and blow away the dark clouds.
 Many leaders use humour to deal with the responsibilities placed on their shoulders.
-Former USA president Barrack Obama is quoted as saying, “You have to take your responsibility seriously, but you know you have to be able to laugh at yourself first and foremost in order to be able to manage the whole thing.”
+Former USA president Barrack Obama is quoted as saying, “You have to take your responsibility seriously, but you know you have to be able to laugh at yourself ﬁrst and foremost in order to be able to manage the whole thing.”
 He is widely known for possessing a sense of humour and has been reported to leverage on laughter to survive the stress of world leadership.
 Another world leader who leans on humour is Mahatma Gandhi who said, “If I had no sense of humour, I would long ago have committed suicide.”
-He once quipped that he travelled on the third-class train carriage because there was no fourth class in response to a reporter’s question.
+He once quipped that he traveled on the third-class train carriage because there was no fourth class in response to a reporter’s question.

 To fully maximize capacity and capability, partner with an executive coach and mentor to unleash your fullest potential to thrive in challenging times